tzt101/MichiGAN/README.md

     ```bash
     python inference.py --name MichiGAN --gpu_ids 0 --inference_ref_name 67172 --inference_tag_name 67172 --inference_orient_name 67172 --netG spadeb --which_epoch 50 --use_encoder --noise_background --expand_mask_be --expand_th 5 --use_ig --load_size 512 --crop_size 512 --add_feat_zeros --data_dir [path_to_dataset]
     ```
 3. The outputs images are stored at `./inference_samples/` by default.
+If you just want to test this single image without download the whole dataset, please set `--data_dir ./datasets/FFHQ_single/`.
+We give a sample image (67172) there.

 ## Training New Models